spectrocloud/librarium/content/docs/13-vertex/01-install-using-quick-start-mode.md

 <br />

-1. Log in to the vSphere console and navigate in the left navigation pane to **Datacenter** and the folder you will use for your installation.
+1. Log in to the vSphere console and navigate in the left **Main Menu** to **Datacenter** and the folder you will use for your installation.

 2. Right-click on the folder and select **Deploy OVF Template**.